Regret-Free Reinforcement Learning for LTL Specifications: Introduction

-We first state our algorithm for reach-avoid specifications, wherein a set of goal states must be visited before hitting a set of bad states.
-In every episode, our algorithm (1) computes an \emph{interval MDP} (iMDP) by taking all of the collected observations into account; (2) finds an \emph{optimistic} policy over the computed iMDP to solve the target reach-avoid problem; (3) executes the computed policy before an \emph{episode-specific} \emph{deadline} reached.
+We first state our algorithm for \emph{reach-avoid} specifications, the subset of LTL specifications that require a set of goal states must be visited while avoiding hitting a set of bad states.
+In every episode, our algorithm (1) computes an \emph{interval MDP} (iMDP) by taking all the collected state observations into account; (2) finds an \emph{optimistic} policy over the computed iMDP to solve the reach-avoid problem; and (3) executes the computed policy before an \emph{episode-specific} \emph{deadline} is reached.
 We prove that the regret of our algorithm grows sublinearly with respect to the number of episodes.
-For a general LTL specification, we show that the synthesis problem can be reduced to a reach-avoid problem, if we know the connection graph of the MDP.
-Finally, we provide a polynomial algorithm for learning the graph structure of MDPs.

-The rest of this paper is organized as follows: in Sec.~\ref{sec:related}, we discuss the existing related literature; in Sec.~\ref{sec:prelims}, we provide the required notations and definitions; in Sec.~\ref{sec:reach-avoid}, we describe our algorithm for the reach-avoid problem and explain derivation of our claimed regret bounds; in Sec. \ref{sec:ltl_synthesis}, we explain how our regret-free algorithm can be extended to solve the controller synthesis problem for general LTL specifications; in Sec.~\ref{sec:experiments}, we provide empirical evaluation for our proposed method; finally, in Sec.~\ref{sec:conclusion}, we state some concluding remarks as well as some meaningful future research directions.
+Next, for a general LTL specification, we show that the synthesis problem can be reduced to a reach-avoid problem if we know the graph structure of the MDP.
+Finally, we provide a polynomial algorithm for learning the graph structure of the MDP based only on having a positive lower bound on its non-zero transition probabilities.
+Fig.~\ref{fig:overview} provides an overview of our proposed online policy learning algorithm.
+Policy learning can be stopped after $k^\ast \geq 1$ episodes if the average regret $R(k^\ast)/k^\ast$ becomes sufficiently small, indicating that the learned policy's satisfaction probability is nearly optimal on average, with confidence at least $1 - \delta$.
+This can be verified using our proposed regret bounds.